dandi/handbook/docs/about/policies.md

 - **File preservation:** Data files and metadata are backed up nightly and replicated into multiple copies in different storage services.
-- **Fixity and authenticity:** All data files are stored along with multiple checksum of the file content.
+- **Fixity and authenticity:** All data files are stored along with multiple checksums of the file content.
 Files are regularly checked against their checksums to assure that file content remains constant.
 - **Succession plans:** In case of the repository shut down, best efforts will be made to integrate all content into suitable alternative institutional and/or